Blogs

 For several years now, a regional confrontation has been consolidating that also involves the major powers.
 This struggle transcends the borders of the Middle East, similar to the status unleashed during the Cold War.
 Its main agents are the proxy armies, which promote struggles through non-state actors and unconventional warfare methods, constantly destabilizing relations between states, as well as within states themselves.

 To avoid the fighting in Hormuz, countries such as Saudi Arabia and the United Arab Emirates have tried to transport oil by other routes, for example by building pipelines.
 This tap is held by Syria, through which the pipelines must pass in order to reach Europe).
-In the end, the Syrian war can be seen from many perspectives, but there is no doubt that one of the reasons for the meddling of extra-regional powers is the economic interest in the Syrian coast.
+After all, the Syrian war can be seen from many perspectives, but there is no doubt that one of the reasons for the meddling of extra-regional powers is the economic interest in the Syrian coast.

 The most affected power is Iran, which sees its Economics weakened by constant economic sanctions.
 The status affects a population oppressed both by the government itself and by international pressure.
 The government itself ends up misinforming the society, causing a great distrust towards the authorities.
 This generates a growing political instability, which manifests itself in frequent protests.

-[2] The four points core topic through which oil travels: The Strait of Hormuz, Iran's "weapon," July 30, 2018. available at
+[2] The four core topic points through which oil travels: The Strait of Hormuz, Iran's "weapon", July 30, 2018. available in

 [3] In November 2013, China, Russia, France, the United Kingdom and the United States (P5) and Iran signed the Joint Plan of Action (JCPOA).
-This was an initial agreement on Iran's nuclear program on which several negotiations were conducted and concluded with a final pact, the Joint Comprehensive Plan of Action (JCPOA), signed in 2015, to which the European Union adhered.
+This was an initial agreement on Iran's nuclear program on which several negotiations took place, leading to a final pact, the Joint Comprehensive Plan of Action (JCPOA), signed in 2015, to which the European Union adhered.

 [4] The Tobacco Boycott was the first movement against a concrete action of the State, it was not a revolution in the strict sense of the word, but a strong nationalism was rooted in it.
 It was due to the tobacco monopoly law granted to the British in 1890.
 More information in: "El veto al tabaco", Joaquín Rodríguez Vargas, Professor at the Complutense University of Madrid.

-[5] notebook of strategy 137, Ministry of Defense: Iran, emerging power in the Middle East.
-Implications for Mediterranean stability.
-Instituto Español de programs of study Estratégicos, July 2007. available at.
+[5] strategy notebook 137, Ministry of Defense: Iran, emerging power in the Middle East.
+Implications for the stability of the Mediterranean.
+Instituto Español de programs of study Estratégicos, July 2007. available at

 [6] Meet the Proxies: How Iran Spreads Its Empire through Terrorist Militias,The Tower Magazine, March 2015. available at.